qgreenland-workshop-2023-researcher/group-six/README.md

 # group-six

-This is group six

-there are four members
+This is group six, there are four members

 # Pawan Singh